Bruno Ribeiro: Port Vale manager resigns after Walsall defeat

 - From the section Football

-Bruno Ribeiro has resigned as manager of League One side Port Vale after a 1-0 home defeat by Walsall on Boxing Day.
+Bruno Ribeiro has resigned as manager of League One side Port Vale after the 1-0 Boxing Day home defeat by Walsall.

-His assistant, Michael Brown, has been placed in temporary charge with the club 17th in the table and just six points above the relegation zone following a six-game winless run.
+His assistant, Michael Brown, has been placed in temporary charge of the club, who are 17th in the table, just six points above the relegation zone, following a six-game winless run.

 Ribeiro, 41, became Vale's first foreign boss when he took over in June.